-HOW TO ENTER CONTEST: Bring your cake to the Creative Living Stage, in Columbia Hall, at the Oregon State Fairgrounds, between 10:00 am and 1:30 pm on Sunday, September 3rd.
+HOW TO ENTER CONTEST: Bring your cake to the Creative Living Stage, in Columbia Hall, at the Oregon State Fairgrounds, date and time TBA.
 No entry form is required.
 Each entry shall admit the contestant to the Fairgrounds.

 TYPE OF ENTRY: Any chocolate or devil’s food layer cake.
 No cake shall contain ready-mixes of any kind, including frostings.
 All entries shall be judged on the basis of appearance, texture and flavor.